Skip to main content

 Modulating the HPG Axis with Gonadorelin

-During TRT, elevated serum are detected by the hypothalamus and pituitary gland, leading to a downregulation of gonadotropin-releasing hormone (GnRH), luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
+During TRT, elevated serum testosterone levels are detected by the hypothalamus and pituitary gland, leading to a downregulation of gonadotropin-releasing hormone (GnRH), luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
 This suppression results in decreased intratesticular testosterone production and can impair spermatogenesis.
 Gonadorelin, a synthetic GnRH analogue, is introduced to counteract this effect.

 By administering it in a pulsatile fashion, it mimics the natural rhythm of hypothalamic GnRH release, thereby sustaining pituitary sensitivity and the continued secretion of LH and FSH.
 This intervention preserves testicular function and allows for a more balanced hormonal profile, mitigating some of the long-term consequences of TRT alone.